 top of page

 Still, it's worth looking at his life and times.
-We see in Constantine the symptoms of Rome's decline all packed into one short four-year period.
-You get rebellion, barbarian invasions, even more rebellions, and then some more barbarians, all trapped in a doom loop spiraling toward disintegration.
+We see the symptoms of Rome's decline packed into his short, four-year period.
+You get rebellion, barbarian invasions, more rebellions, and some more barbarians, all caught in a doom loop that began spiraling toward disintegration.

-This post will take a brief look at the world as Constantine III would have found it in AD 406.
-This was a centuries-old Pax Romana on the cusp of falling apart.
-Under Constantine's watch, Britain left the Empire for good; Gaul, Spain, and Africa would follow in the coming decades.
-A weak child emperor ruled the Western Roman Empire at a time of prolonged existential crisis.
-No savior would emerge this time to save Rome as Aurelian and Diocletian had in the third century.
-Roman and barbarian warlords sprouted up like weeds in a neglected garden, and they would eventually choke that garden to death.
-Constantine III was one of the first of those weeds, and he would not be the last.
+No savior would emerge this time to save Rome as Aurelian and Diocletian had done in the third century.
+Roman and Germanic warlords sprouted up like weeds in a neglected garden.
+Constantine was one of the first of those weeds, and he would not be the last.

 "The regular forces which guarded that remote province had been gradually withdrawn, and Britain was abandoned without defense to the Saxon pirates and the savages of Ireland and Caledonia.
 The Britons, reduced to this extremity, no longer relied on the tardy and doubtful aid of a declining monarchy."
 Edward Gibbon